 - Accountability: Confirm whether the MSSP you contract with is the same entity providing the work.
 Unfortunately, many MSSPs have been known to chase profits by signing up new customers and then offloading the job to third parties.
 All too often, critical tasks are passed off to an offshore company with little insight into your business or priorities.
 You’re stuck dealing with a middleman — leaving you less, not more, secure.

 neteffect technologies can help you navigate the pros and cons of technology and security outsourcing.
-Call us at 704-688-7170 or visit our website.
+Call us at 704-688-7170.